meeshkan/hmt/README.md

 ## Mock server traffic using a Meeshkan spec

-You can use an OpenAPI spec, such as the one created with `meeshkan build` to create a **mock** server using Meeshkan.
+You can use an OpenAPI spec, such as the one created with `meeshkan build`, to create a **mock** server using Meeshkan.

 ```bash
 $ pip install meeshkan # if not installed yet